'I've let you down' - Liverpool owner John W Henry takes full responsibility for Super League 'disruption' | Goal.com

 'I've let you down' - Liverpool owner John W Henry takes full responsibility for Super League 'disruption'

-Liverpool owner John W Henry has taken full responsibility for the club's short-lived participation in the European Super League.
+Liverpool owner John W Henry has apologised to supporters and taken full responsibility for the club's involvement in the ill-fated European Super League.

-On Sunday, it was announced that the Anfield side formed part of a six-team group of clubs that would make up the English contingent of the breakaway project.
+It was announced late on Tuesday night that the Reds had "discontinued" their involvement in the controversial breakaway league, having originally been one of the 12 founder members.

-On Tuesday, however, the Reds withdrew from the competition and their American owner has apologised to the fans and club staff for the upset.
+Their withdrawal, and that of the five other Premier League clubs involved, came on the back of widespread anger and condemnation, from supporters, media pundits and players alike.

 What was said?